 Both TEPU and EACOP have developed and are in the process of implementing Biodiversity Action Plans that are designed to manage the impacts of the projects with the overall objective of having net positive impacts for biodiversity and ecosystem services.

-Such activities require working with Governments of Uganda and Tanzania to help improve the management of protected areas such as MFNP, Budongo Forest Reserve (BFR), Wambabya FR, Bugoma FR and Taala FR.
+Such activities require working with Governments of Uganda and Tanzania to help improve the management of protected areas such as MFNP, Budongo Forest Reserve, Wambabya Forest, Bugoma Forest and Taala Forest.

 These action plans are implemented in partnership with local communities, conservation organizations and mandated institutions and are a long-term commitment (25 years).
 Furthermore, these activities are overseen by an independent panel of experts (the Independent Biodiversity and Livelihoods Advisory Committee, IBLAC, comprising international and national specialists) who provide advice and support for implementation of environment and social activities in line with the International Finance Corporation (IFC) Performance Standards.